Theses

 1. Remember to include the bibliographic details of all the third party content in the main body of the text and/or in a separate section so that the readers of your online thesis can easily find the original sources for themselves.
 Ideally this will also include an electronic hyperlink to each resource (preferably a persistent link, e.g. a DOI).

-2. For any third party content that you do have permission to use in your online thesis, ensure you state this clearly directly underneath the third party content (e.g. 'Used with permission of the author / publisher /photographer / author /creator' or 'Used under the terms of the licence...', etc.).
+2. For any third party content that you can reproduce legally in your online thesis, ensure that you state the justification clearly directly beneath the third party content (e.g. ‘Public domain’ or ‘Reproduced under the quotation exception, CDPA 1988 S.30’ or 'Used under the terms of the Creative Commons Attribution licence...' or 'Used with permission of the author/publisher/photographer/author/creator', etc.).

 Sources of information relating to using third party content: